AnkitaPorel/2024201043_assignment3/report.md

 # Word Embedding Model Comparison: SVD, CBOW, and Skip-gram

 ## Introduction
 Word embeddings are vector representations of words that capture semantic and syntactic relationships, widely used in natural language processing (NLP).
-This report compares three embedding methods—Singular Value Decomposition (SVD) with PPMI, Continuous Bag of Words (CBOW), and Skip-gram—trained on the Brown Corpus and evaluated against human similarity judgments from the WordSim-353 dataset.
+This report compares three embedding methods—Singular Value Decomposition (SVD), Continuous Bag of Words (CBOW), and Skip-gram—trained on the Brown Corpus and evaluated against human similarity judgments from the WordSim-353 dataset.
 The evaluation metric is Spearman rank correlation, which measures how well the cosine similarity between word vectors aligns with human-assigned similarity scores.

 The results are as follows:
 - **SVD**: Spearman correlation = 0.127